vsetlur/octocookbook/readme.md

 - Body content (for intros, stories, written detail)

 If you need help with Markdown, here's a [handy cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Add the corresponding image to the /images folder.

 # Writing a component recipe